nkhanna94/ENN/README.md

 #### American Indian vs. Overdose Deaths (per 100,000)
 From this visualization, we found that compared to white males, there is a higher proportion of drug overdoses other than opioids among American Indian males.
 There is also a higher number of overdoses for methadone and heroin.

-### Question 2: Are there any specific demographic groups (gender/sex/age) that are most affected by opioid overdoses?
+### Question 2: Are opioids more lethal to certain age groups or races?

 #### Opioid Overdose Death Rates by Age Group
 From this visualization, we determined that: